joshuabaum/booking-api/README.md

 ### Description

 This API endpoint is used to find all reservations for a one or more users at a desired time.
-It responds with a list of all reservations that meet the specified time and dietary requirements of all users.
+It responds with a list of all reservations that meet dietary requirements of all users and have a start time within 15 minutes of the provided time.

 ### URL GET /api/v1/find_reservation